Stuffed squid may sound like a challenge but it ain’t, these are filled with brown rice, chorizo & spring onions & cooked in a tomato sauce.

 It’s very much “Mediterranean” in influence featuring both Spanish chorizo sausage and Italian influences with the tomato sauce.

-My version uses nutty wholegrain brown rice rather than white rice.
+My version of this recipe stuffs the tubes with nutty wholegrain brown rice rather than the usual white rice.

 I find brown rice works great as a stuffing and also use it in my grilled stuffed mushrooms.
 I think it adds both a wonderful and texture when it is “cooked” twice.